 Higher Education discussions begin only at the block level.
 At each of the levels, only some of the themes of School and Higher Education are discussed, and furthermore at each level there are some common and different questions.

 For example, only certain School Education themes have been suggested for discussion at the gram panchayat, block and district level, and the related questions to facilitate discussions are generally different and more limited than the ones listed for state-level discussions.
 It is only at the state level, that all the themes in School and Higher Education are slated for discussion.

-For each of the 5 administrative levels, the list of School Education questions based on 13 School Education themes are provided in various regional languages in the School Education template in the subsection, “Relevant Documents”, in the official NEP website.
-The link to this set of questions in English are English – (1.32 MB).
+For each of the 5 administrative levels, the list of School Education questions based on 13 School Education themes are provided in various regional languages, including English, in the School Education template in the subsection, “Relevant Documents”, in the official NEP website.

 The Consultation Framework document has indicated that there should 3 thematic, multi-stakeholder roundtable meetings per state and 12 such meetings at the national level focussing on the 13 School Education themes and 20 Higher Education themes.